ibm-cloud-architecture/refarch-cloudnative-nginx/README.md

 ( kubectl get nodes | grep -v NAME | awk '{print $1}'; echo ":"; kubectl get services | grep nginx | sed 's/.*:\([0-9][0-9]*\)\/.*/\1/g') | sed -e ':a' -e 'N' -e '$!ba' -e 's/\n//g'
 ```

-## 4 - Test load balancing
+## 4 - Check load balancing
 * Copy the result of the previous command in your browser address bar.
 * You should reach one of your 2 application instances
-* If you reload your application multiple times, you should see both the first and second instances of your application as the nginx load balancer distributes the requests.
+* If you reload your application multiple times, you should see both the first and second instances of your application as the nginx load balancer distributes the requests
   * If you are using the BlueCompute Application, you will see on the homepage the cluster and region where the application is deployed.
 So you will be able to verify which instance provided the response

 ![Instance2](images/instance2.png)